Benamaurel

 Benamaurel is a village located in the province of Granada, Spain.
 According to the 2006 census (INE), the city has a population of 2328 inhabitants.
 The municipality includes the following localities: Puente Arriba, San Marcos, Cuevas de la Blanca, Huerta Real, Cuevas del Negro y Cuevas de Luna.
-There is a market held every Sunday morning (mainly from vans that go town-to-town) and a 3-day Moors and Christians festival held in April.

-The village contains basic small shops and a number of bars, some of which serve meals (although it's worth checking if they are open during the winter months).
+There is a 3-day festival of Moros y cristianos held in April.
+There are other examples of this festival in the Spain and the tradition is being considered for World Heritage status.

 There is also a municipal outdoor swimming pool that is open from June through to September.